Ergodicity and mixing for locally monotone stochastic evolution equations

 \subsection{Stochastic shear thickening incompressible power-law fluids}

 Let us prove Theorem~\ref{thm:plaw}.
-Consider the velocity field of a viscous and incompressible non-Newtonian fluid perturbed by Wiener noise with Dirichlet boundary conditions on a sufficiently smooth domain of finite width $\Ocal\subset\R^d$, $d\in\N$, with outward unit normal $n$ on $\partial\Ocal$, $d\ge 2$.
+Consider the velocity field of a viscous and incompressible non-Newtonian fluid perturbed by Wiener noise with Dirichlet boundary conditions on a sufficiently smooth Poincar\'e domain $\Ocal\subset\R^d$, $d\in\N$, with outward unit normal $n$ on $\partial\Ocal$, $d\ge 2$.
 Let $p\ge 2$, $\nu>0$, and assume that $p\ge 1+\frac{d}{2}$.
 The case $p>2$ is called \emph{shear thickening}.
 For $u:\Ocal\to\R^d$, define

 and

 Let

 and